Solar photovoltaic (PV) systems (commonly referred to as solar panels) are a way of capturing sunlight and converting it into electricity.

 There are three distributors in NSW, servicing different parts of the State.
 You will be serviced by Ausgrid, Endeavour Energy or Essential Energy.
 The distributors can be contacted on:

 - Ausgrid: 13 13 65 or visit the Ausgrid solar web page

 - Endeavour Energy: 13 37 18 or visit the Endeavour Energy solar web page

 - Essential Energy: 13 23 91 or visit the Essential Energy solar web page

 NSW Fair Trading

-To find out more about consumer protections or to make enquiries or complaints about workmanship, contact NSW Fair Trading by calling 13 32 20 and selecting "home building enquiries".
+To find out more about consumer protections or to make enquiries or complaints about workmanship, phone NSW Fair Trading on 13 32 20 and select "home building enquiries".